LGBT flag

 LGBT dating

-Ideally, LGBT seniors would also find a safe and supportive community to date.
+Ideally, LGBT seniors would be able to find a safe and supportive community to date.
 Dating is a common aspect of senior life, regardless of sexual orientation, and all housing providers should work to create this safe space for LGBT dating.

 Senior dating is also connected to physical and mental health services.
 Even with advanced age, some seniors may be interested in getting resources about safe sex and healthy relationships.
 It’s a good idea for these services to be available upon request.